deeployer/deeployer-patterns-and-practices/README.md

 # deeployer-patterns-and-practices

-Repository of Patterns &amp; Practices adopted by Deeployer
+Repository of Patterns &amp; Practices adopted by Deeployer.